Offirmo/offirmo-monorepo/stack--2022/0-CONTRIBUTING/03-principles.md

   * as few tools as possible
   * Postgres
 * dev should be possible locally
-  * avoid using cloud only services
+  * avoid using cloud-only services
 * avoid vendor lock-in
   * ex. auth, aws...